How do you motivate your friend to be the designated driver on a night out? Maybe you buy them food and non-alcoholic drinks throughout the night.

-- You may be given a speeding ticket for failing to obey the speed limit.
+- You may have received a speeding ticket for failing to obey the speed limit.
 This is a punishment.

-- A child is given a toy after behaving at the dentist – this is a reward.
+- A child is given a toy after behaving at the dentist - a reward.

 - A stranger is given a $10,000 reward for finding a neighbor’s dog.

 - A student is given detention for cursing at a teacher or some other form of punishment, depending on the school’s policies.